Katrine Pedersen

-Katrine Søndergaard Pedersen (born 13 April 1977) is a Danish former footballer and current coach who serves as the head coach of Canadian Northern Super League club Ottawa Rapid FC.
+Katrine Søndergaard Pedersen (born 13 April 1977) is a Danish football coach and former player who serves as the head coach of Canadian Northern Super League club Ottawa Rapid FC.

 She has played for and captained Denmark, for whom she accrued a national record 210 caps.
 Pedersen is a member of the Danish Football Hall of Fame.

 Club career

 At club level, Pedersen spent the final years of her career with Norwegian club Stabæk, as a result of Stabæk taking over the bankrupt club Asker FK at the end of 2008.

 Most of Pedersen's club football has been played outside Denmark.
 During 2002–03 she played for the English professional club Fulham Ladies, where she won a domestic treble.
 When Fulham reverted to semi-professional status several players left and Pedersen moved to Norway to join the Toppserien club IF Fløya based in Tromsø.
 After two seasons there she moved to spend the 2006 season playing in Stockholm, Sweden for the Damallsvenskan club Djurgården/Älvsjö.
 For the 2007 season, she moved back to Norway to play for Asker SK in Oslo, and stayed there during 2008.

 At the end of 2014, Pedersen joined Australian club Adelaide United.